dmrsmglov/document-classes-generating/README.md

 The plugin generates pdf file with class documentation.

 Open .java file in your intellij, choose "Generate class document" in Tools Menu or press shortcut "control alt g" for initialize generating.
-The plugin will suggest you choose directory to save file and file name.
+The plugin will suggest you choose directory and file name to save file.

 For each inner classes the plugin will generate separate pdf file with note about its outer class.